 Men’s 1950s Knit Shirts and T-Shirts

-Just like other men’s sportswear, the knit shirt took on all sorts of stripes, weaves, plaid and contrasting colors.
-The new 1950s fad was for knits to be woven with fancy designs of Americana life – cars, tropical vacations, sports, and exotic women (tasteful).
+The new late 1940s and early 1950s fad was for knits to be woven with fancy designs of Americana life – cars, tropical vacations, sports, and exotic women (tasteful).
 They also added in Western and Hawaiian shirt design elements on some styles.
 Knit shirts with wide stripes, geometric patterns, chain links and color-blocking were all common patterns.
 Most were a medium or heavy knit with additional ribbed, cable, mesh and other textured stitches.

 1950s Men’s Western Shirt